 Yes.
 You can apply online for financial aid at: www.fafsa.ed.gov.
 Our school code is: 001416.
 If you have any questions when applying you can contact: Federal Student Aid Information at (800) 433-3243.

 Experiential learning credit may be available for those students who have met the outcomes of a course through career and life experiences.
 Experiential learning is assessed through the development of a portfolio which is evaluated by UB faculty members.
 Military service and competency exams are evaluated, too.

 New students entering the an accelerated degree completion program can take up to three courses during the first semester.
 After the first semester, and maintaining a GPA of 3.0 or higher, you can take four courses per semester.

 The number of credits that transfer into your degree plan determines the length of time needed to complete your selected degree.
 After official evaluation of your transcripts, you will receive a degree plan guiding you through your degree completion.

 Yes, upon submission of an official transcript.
 Please review with your academic advisor if you plan to submit CLEP courses after you have matriculated.

-No. Certificate programs are offered in conjunction with completing a bachelor’s degree.
+Yes, there are several certificate programs that are offered independently and other certificate programs that are offered in conjunction with a bachelor’s degree.